od Jaroslav, 6.12.2016

 This freeride jacket allows gentle ventilation courtesy of a two-way zipper under the arms and the adjustable two-way front zipper.
 The hood is extra wide in order to accommodate a helmet.
 It can be easily adjusted with gloves and just one hand.
 Numerous pockets inside and out offer plenty of storage space for your ski pass, MP3 player or just about anything else.
 All bands are adjustable (Velcro® or elastic band) and ensure an ergonomic fit.

-Ortovox came to life when Gerald Kampel and Jürgen Wegner developed the first double frequency transceiver to aid in avalanche victim searches.
-They have since grown into one of the biggest producers of avalanche safety gear on the market.
+Ortovox came to life with the invention of the first double frequency transceiver to aid in avalanche victim searches.
+With their passion for keeping skiers and snowboarders safe, Ortovox has grown into one of the biggest producers of avalanche safety gear on the market.
 In 1995 they added merino underwear to their selection, and we have been hooked ever since!